Died aged 28, Son of John and Anne Lewis of The Mill

 …it’s very cold here we had some snow today.
 That

-to it expect…rather ride on the horses than carry that lot
+expect…rather ride on the horses than carry that lot on your back.

 Undated Letter

-they had to cancel church parade so you can bet it was rough…
+had to cancel church parade so you can bet it was rough… I often think

 January 25 1917

-to come here.
-I should rather have stayed with our own (Battalion)
+expected to come here.
+I should rather have stayed with our own

 March 1 1917

-trial in the trenches*, got on alright only the mud was terrible,
+in the trenches*, got on alright only the mud was terrible, up to your

-had been occupiing front line trenches near the village of Framerville,
+Gloucesters had been occupiing front line trenches near the village of

 May 5 1917